Table of Contents

 There are 2 types of TB:

-If it is not treated properly, TB can be fatal.
+If it isn’t treated properly, TB can be fatal.

 Symptoms of tuberculosis

-Your symptoms will depend on what area of the body is affected.
+Your symptoms will depend on what area of your body is affected.
 Usually TB affects the lungs.
 The symptoms of active TB in the lungs include:

 - Bad cough that lasts 3 weeks or longer